 Splash Financial

-While Splash offers consolidation for any college graduate with a Bachelor’s Degree, it places a strong emphasis on refinancing for advanced degrees, more specifically medical school loan refinancing.
-With the average doctor carrying $183,000 of student loan debt into their medical careers, it’s not surprising that Splash Financial has decided to hone in on this particular niche.
+While Splash offers consolidation for any college graduate with a Bachelor's Degree, it strongly emphasizes refinancing advanced degrees, specifically medical school loans.
+When the average medical school debt is about $200K, it's unsurprising that Splash Financial has decided to hone in on this particular niche.

 Read the full Splash Financial review >>